 A hammering on the door.
-There stand a mother, Hannah, and her sick baby.
+There stands a mother, Hannah, with a sick baby.
 They are running for their lives from a mysterious death sweeping the Australian countryside.

 Now Rachel must face her worst fears: should she take up the fight to help these strangers survive in a society she has rejected for so long?

-From the Miles Franklin- and Stella Prize-longlisted author, who lived through the Australian fires, The Last Woman in the World looks at how we treat our world and each other - and what it is that might ultimately redeem us.
+From the critically acclaimed author of Mr Wigg and Nest, The Last Woman in the World looks at how we treat our world and each other - and what it is that might ultimately redeem us.